learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 **Play Sound on Collision with Object.** Get Unity to play a sound effect, dialogue clip, song, etc. when your controller runs into an object or zone in the game world.

+## Other Resources
+**The Unity Scripting Debugger.** Code not working?
+Work through your problem with the aid of this troubleshooting tool to catch the most common kinds of coding errors.

 ---